cdluminate/advrank/README.md

 ### NEWS & Updates

-1. [Substantial progress](https://github.com/cdluminate/robrank) based on this conference paper is available as a preprint.
+1. [Substantial progress](https://github.com/cdluminate/robrank) (at least 60% and at most 540% robustness improvement) based on this conference paper is available as a preprint.

 ## Demonstration